 The three-week residential intensive at the Findhorn ecovillage contains two courses:

-During the first 10 days students will be introduced to ecological and carbon footprinting, and study the Findhorn ecovillage as the community with the lowest recorded ecological footprint in the developed world.
-In addition to a general introduction to the Findhorn ecovillage community and its history, students will gain first hand experience of integrated community design and applications of low and zero carbon technologies (LZCT).
+During the first 10 days participants will be introduced to ecological and carbon footprinting, and study the Findhorn ecovillage as the community with the lowest recorded ecological footprint in the developed world.
+In addition to a general introduction to the Findhorn ecovillage community and its history, participants will gain first hand experience of integrated community design and applications of low and zero carbon technologies (LZCT).

 A series of presentations and seminars will explore Findhorn’s role within international and national sustainable development (the Moray bioregion, the UNITAR Training Centre CIFAL Findhorn, the Global Ecovillage Network, Gaia Education, the Findhorn College, UN Habitat Best Practice Award, the work of Findhorn-based consultancy services).